Charles Taylor (philosopher): Views

-Taylor's critique of naturalism
+Critique of naturalism

 Taylor defines naturalism as a family of various, often quite diverse theories that all hold "the ambition to model the study of man on the natural sciences."
 Philosophically, naturalism was largely popularized and defended by the unity of science movement that was advanced by logical positivist philosophy.
 In many ways, Taylor's early philosophy springs from a critical reaction against the logical positivism and naturalism that was ascendant in Oxford while he was a student.

 Initially, much of Taylor's philosophical work consisted of careful conceptual critiques of various naturalist research programs.
 This began with his 1964 dissertation The Explanation of Behaviour, which was a detailed and systematic criticism of the behaviourist psychology of B. F. Skinner that was highly influential at mid-century.

 From there, Taylor also spread his critique to other disciplines.
 The essay "Interpretation and the Sciences of Man" was published in 1972 as a critique of the political science of the behavioural revolution advanced by giants of the field like David Easton, Robert Dahl, Gabriel Almond, and Sydney Verba.
 In an essay entitled "The Significance of Significance: The Case for Cognitive Psychology", Taylor criticized the naturalism he saw distorting the major research program that had replaced B. F. Skinner's behaviourism.

 But Taylor also detected naturalism in fields where it was not immediately apparent.
 For example, in 1978's "Language and Human Nature" he found naturalist distortions in various modern "designative" theories of language, while in Sources of the Self (1989) he found both naturalist error and the deep moral, motivational sources for this outlook in various individualist and utilitarian conceptions of selfhood.